 France offers an instructive example.
 Although 60 percent of the public supports gay marriage, the country has been beset by vitriolic protests since the National Assembly narrowly passed a marriage equality law last spring.
 From a distance, the hundreds of thousands of people who took to the streets may have seemed little different from the evangelical activists often seen at similar demonstrations in the United States.
 But Americans would be surprised to discover how different their motivations often are.

 To be sure, religion is not irrelevant to the French protests.
 The most prominent protest leader, a comedian who adopted the nom de guerre Frigide Barjot, a snarky nod to the 1960s actress and sex symbol Brigitte Bardot, embraced a fervent Catholicism during a pilgrimage to Lourdes.
 (She now calls herself “Jesus’ press secretary.”)
-Catholic clergy have denounced the marriage legislation, and
+Catholic clergy have denounced the marriage legislation, and several religious associations have helped organize the protests.

 - Full website and iPad access